ErrorNull0/XMLBuilder/README.md

 zombie name, starting probability, ending probability, starting gamestage, max gamestage, ending gamestage

-"zombie name" - the name of the zombie, spelled exactly as shown in its entityclass definition "starting probability" - the initial probability value this zombie will have as it starts the progression up the gamestages "ending probability" - the highest probability value this zombie will attain "starting gamestage" - the first gamestage number that this zombie will have any chance of spawning in "max gamestage" - the gamestage number at which this zombie will reach its "ending probability" "ending gamestage" - the final gamestage number that this zombie will spawn in. the zombie will not spawn in any later gamestages.
+zombie name - the name of the zombie, spelled exactly as shown in its entityclass definition starting probability - the initial probability value this zombie will have as it starts the progression up the gamestages ending probability - the highest probability value this zombie will attain starting gamestage - the first gamestage number that this zombie will have any chance of spawning in max gamestage -the gamestage number at which this zombie will reach its "ending probability" ending gamestage - the final gamestage number that this zombie will spawn in. the zombie will not spawn in any later gamestages.

 Example:
 zombieArlene	        1	    1	  1	    195	  715